saurabhannadate93/saurabhannadate93.github.io/_posts/2019-06-15-Whats-my-House-Worth.md

 ## MODELING

-For modeling, the sklearn implementation of the Random Forest Regressor was used.
+### DATA CLEANING & FEATURE GENERATION
 The target was to predict the **SalePrice** using the other variables.
 The following variables were dropped from the training data: **YearRemodAdd**, **MiscVal**, **MoSold**, **YrSold**, **SaleType** and **SaleCondition**.
 The categorical variables were converted to one-hot encoded dummy variables.
+A new binary variable called **RemodelledFlag** was constructed depending on whether the house had undergone remodeling or not.

+### MODEL BUILDING
-For the first iteration, all the variables were considered for modeling.
-Grid search hyperparameter optimization was used to identify the best combination of hyperparameters (**max_depth** and **max_features**) optimizing for the OOB (out-of-bag) R-square score.
+For modeling, the sklearn implementation of the *Random Forest Regressor* was used.
+For the first iteration, all the variables were considered for modeling. *Grid search hyperparameter optimization* was used to identify the best combination of hyperparameters (**max_depth** and **max_features**) optimizing for the OOB (out-of-bag) R-square score.
 The number of trees were fixed at 1000.
 The best performing model had max_depth as 22 and max_features as 210 and an OOB R-square of 85.95%.
 The feature importance plot was evaluated to identify the most impactful variables.
 It was observed that except a few, most of the variables had very low to no contribution to the model.
 The model was refit using only the features having feature importances > 0.005.
 The feature **OverallQual** although being the most impactful was dropped from the model as quality scores were subjective and not an intrinsic characteristic of a house.

 The model was retrained using the reduced list of features.
 The final model contained the following 10 variables:
 - GrLivArea